Forms Of Business Organization

 #2.
 One Person Company

-One Person Company(OPC) is a new concept in India and hybrid of Sole-Proprietor and Company form of business.
+One Person Company(OPC) is a new concept in India and a hybrid of a Sole-Proprietor and Company form of business.
 The concept opens up spectacular possibilities for sole proprietors and entrepreneurs.
 One can take the advantage of Limited liability and corporatization but be held back in doing so because of the requirements of finding a second director or second shareholder.

-The other important point is that a One Person Company may have only one director.
+The other important point is that a Person Company may have only one director.
 But at the same time, there is no bar on the number of directors.
 However, as per the Act, the total number of directors shall not be more than 15.

 #3.
 Limited Liability Partnership